-I’ve been saying this since the beginning of the pandemic: Stick to credible news sources credible sources for for Covid related updates and try to not over consume unnecessary information.
+I’ve been saying this since the beginning of the recession: Stick to credible news sources for related updates and try to not over consume unnecessary information.

 The same goes for social media.
 Be sure to stay safe and keep yourself informed, but don’t let the news demotivate you.